 To bridge these gaps in RSs, \textit{Session-based Recommender Systems (SBRSs)} have emerged with increasing attention in recent years.
 Different from the aforementioned RSs, SBRSs learn users' preferences from the \textit{sessions} associated and generated during the consumption process.
 Each \textit{session} is composed of multiple user-item interactions that happen together in a continuous period of time, e.g., a basket of products purchased in one transaction visit, which usually lasts for several minutes to several hours.
 By taking each session as the basic input unit, an SBRS is able to capture both a user's short-term preference from her recent sessions and the preference dynamics reflecting the change of preferences from one session to another for more accurate and timely recommendations.
-In this paper, by the term SBRSs, we refer to all RSs that are centered on the session data to recommend either the next interaction or the next partial session within the current session and those RSs that recommend the next session (cf. Section \ref{classifi}).
-This definition covers those narrowly conceived SBRSs in some studies \cite{hidasi2017recurrent,quadrana2018sequence} that recommend the next interaction within the current session only.
+In this paper, with the term SBRSs, we refer to all RSs that are centered on the session data to recommend the next interaction or the next partial session (i.e., the remaining interactions) in current session, or the next session with multiple interactions (cf. Section \ref{classifi}).
+This definition covers those narrowly conceived SBRSs in some studies \cite{hidasi2017recurrent,quadrana2018sequence} that recommend the next interaction in the current session only.
 Also, it covers both session-based and session-aware RSs discussed in~\cite{quadrana2018sequence}.

 There are a variety of studies on SBRSs described by different terms in the literature with different settings and assumptions, targeting different application domains.
 For example, Hidasi et al. \cite{hidasi2015session} built an SBRS on anonymous session data by assuming a strict order over the interactions (e.g., click an item or watch a movie) within each session to predict the next item to click or the next video to watch.
 Hu et al. \cite{hu1937diversifying} built another SBRS on non-anonymous session data without the order assumption inside sessions to recommend the next item to purchase.
 Jing et al. \cite{jing2017neural} devised an SBRS on non-anonymous session data with order assumption inside sessions for the next music or movie recommendations.